PCTO-4Arob/docs/WhatWeLearned.md

 We have all deepened our knowledge of **Python** and **Git**, besides that we have learned to use different libraries useful for development.

 In addition to the notions of programming, we also had to learn how to manage a **graphic project** to create customized backgrounds and sprites according to our needs.

+We have also learn to respect deadline and to write code readable by others.